dthinley/linux-server-config/README.md

 ## Linux Server Configuration
 A project for a setup and configure a Linux (Ubuntu) web server using Amazon AWS.
-The server must be secure and serve an application previously developed in the course.
+The server must be secure and serve an application previously developed in the course.[Project Live](http://54.191.130.122)

 ## Quick start
 | Name | Value|